LATIN MASS SOCIETY OF THE HUDSON VALLEY

 Saint Jerome, one of the great Latin Fathers of the Church, gave piquant and very personal expression to the faith in his many letters.
 From Epistola 107 (Ad Laetam de institutione filiae):

-"Cum avum viderit, in pectus eius transiliat, e colo pendeat, nolenti alleluia decantet."
+"Cum avum viderit, in pectus eius transiliat, et colo pendeat, nolenti alleluia decantet."
 "When she sees her grandfather she should leap upon his breast, hold him around the neck, and whether he is willing or not, sing Alleluia to him." (!)
 For this darling seven-year old granddaughter, Jerome prescribed: "discat memoriter psalterium" ~ "let her learn the Psalter by heart."

 O Felix Culpa